 Inequality by (Interior) Design, a blog by sociologist Tristan Bridges, turned one-year-old last month and it is quickly becoming one of my favorites.
 In a recent post, Bridges featured a product that reminds us all why history is awesome: the “portable baby cage”:

 As I discussed in a previous post, with industrialization came cities and with cities came crowded, cramped living quarters.
 The baby cage kept infants out of harm’s way and gave the family a bit more space.
 As Bridges discusses, it also coincided with the idea that babies needed a lot of fresh air to be healthy.
-The baby cage seemed like the perfect solution.Lisa Wade is a professor of sociology at Occidental College.
+The baby cage seemed like the perfect solution.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.